SKU Optimization for a Saudi-based CPG company: Getting the right product on the right shelf in over 50,000 stores

 - Long-term data is stored in an Azure SQL Data Warehouse.

 The solution and models were built on the Azure Databricks platform that uses the Azure SQL Data Warehouse as its data source.
 These models were archived in Azure Blob Storage, as well as the data warehouse that then served as a source for all reporting through everything from simple Microsoft Excel exports and advanced Power BI dashboards.

 The data warehouse was then integrated with the customer’s various existing operational systems that support their hand-held terminals, planogram tools, and other downstream applications.

 Neal Analytics did an initial in-market test with the customer out of their office in Riyadh, Saudi Arabia, to check which sales increased or decreased after deploying their solution as a pilot.

 The business found a 1-2% increase in overall sales receiving recommendations vs the control group for the pilot covering a majority of the stores across Riyadh, an increase representing a potential increase of tens of millions of US dollars yearly revenues.
 Looking at this test results positive impact, the customer decided to broadly deploy the Neal Analytics SKU Optimization solution.

-After successfully deploying the solution across all stores, all locations now receive store-level recommendations about the most profitable products to add on the shelves.
+After successfully deploying the solution across all stores, all locations now receive store-level recommendations about the most profitable products to add to the shelves.